-The best beaches in, and around, Melbourne
+The best beaches in Melbourne for swimming and relaxing

-It’s not just humans that enjoy a bit of sand and surf - there are plenty of top dog beaches in Melbourne as well.
+And if you’re looking to bring your four-legged friends, there are plenty of top dog beaches in Melbourne as well.

 St Kilda Beach

-There’s no shortage of cafes and restaurants nearby, with Luna Park only a short walk from the foreshore as well.
-Visit at twilight and you might even spot a fairy penguin or two by the breakwater.
+There’s no shortage of cafes, restaurants and other attractions nearby, with the iconic Luna Park only a short walk from the foreshore as well.

 Brighton Beach

-Brighton Beach is proud of its multicoloured bathing boxes - a relic of the late 19th century where they used to protect the modesty of swimmers.
-These days the boxes are a major tourist attraction and will cost you quite the pretty penny if you wish to own one - boxes often sell for north of $300,000.
+These days, the boxes are a major tourist attraction on the Bayside Coastal Trail, and will cost you quite the pretty penny if you wish to own one - they often sell for north of $300,000.

 Half Moon Bay

-Though it feels delightfully secluded, the throngs of Melburnians sunning themselves or swimming at Half Moon Bay in summer demonstrates the popularity of the beach.
-The beach is bordered by steep sandstone cliffs, the most famous of which is Red Bluff.
-At low tide you can traipse around the bottom of the cliffs to discover more secluded swimming spots.
+Half Moon is bordered by steep sandstone cliffs, the most famous of which is Red Bluff.
+At low tide, you can traipse around the bottom of the cliffs to discover more secluded swimming spots.

 Half Moon Bay in Melbourne on a sunny day, as taken from the cliff

-The best beaches for swimming
+The best swimming beaches in Melbourne

 Williamstown Beach

-Swimming is serious business at Williamstown Beach, with the resident surf lifesaving club hosting the Williamstown Open Water Championship (the ‘WOW Challenge’).
-Held in March, everyone is welcome to take part in either the 2.5km, 5km or 10km ocean swim events.
-Of course, casual swimmers are also able to enjoy the beach for swimming at any time, with patrols throughout summer and beach wheelchairs available to book.
+Swimming is serious business at Williamstown Beach in Melbourne’s west, with the resident surf lifesaving club hosting the Williamstown Open Water Championship (the ‘WOW Challenge’).
+Held in March, the ocean swim events range from 750m to 10km in length, with both children and adults joining in on the fun.

 Kerferd Road Beach

 Kerferd Road Beach in Albert Park is sheltered, with a swimming area protected from jet skis, boats and similar.
-The neighbouring Port Melbourne Beach also features volleyball nets if you prefer to exercise on the sand.

 Elwood Beach

 There’s plenty of space to relax on your towel at Elwood Beach, either before or after you take a dip in the water.
-Swimming is safest in front of the surf lifesaving club where boats are prohibited.
-Elwood is a great beach for families too, with a playground and picnicking facilities at the adjacent reserve.
-Parking is available
+Swimming is safest in front of the surf lifesaving club, where boats are prohibited.

 St Kilda beach on a busy summer's day

-Family-friendly beaches
+Family-friendly beaches in Melbourne and surrounds

 Altona Beach

-As one of the west’s biggest beaches, it’s common for Altona beach to be heaving with families, sunbathers and teens during summer.
-A wide sandbar keeps the water fairly shallow well out from the shore, ideal for little swimmers.
-The beach is fully accessible, with year-round beach matting down to the water.
+As one of the west’s biggest beaches, it’s common for Altona Beach to be heaving with visitors during summer.
+A wide sandbar keeps the water shallow well out from the shore, ideal for little swimmers.

 Mordialloc Beach

-Wide stretches of sand await you and your family at Mordialloc Beach, or Mordi Beach as it’s known to the locals.
-In addition to the 4km of sand, there’s also a playground nearby at Peter Scullin Reserve, plus barbeques, picnic tables and a rotunda.
-Shops and cafes also abound.
+In addition to the 4km of sand and great fishing spots, there’s also a playground nearby at Peter Scullin Reserve, plus barbeques, picnic tables and a rotunda.
+Shops and cafés also abound the area nearby.

 Frankston Beach and Foreshore

-Another family-favourite is Frankston Beach which in addition to 2.5km of sand also features boardwalks, a playground, plenty of toilets, a number of cafes to choose from, and dedicated parking.
-Kids are safest swimming closer to shore and in the patrolled areas, as troughs are present further out.
+Another family favourite is Frankston Beach, which in addition to 2.5km of sand, also features boardwalks, a playground, plenty of toilets, several cafes to choose from, and dedicated parking.

-Quiet beaches
+Quiet beaches in Melbourne

 Sandringham Beach

-Compared to other beaches in Melbourne’s south, Sandringham beach is relatively tranquil while still featuring plenty of charm.
-The southern end tends to be quieter but swimming is best done along the beach’s northern end near the surf lifesaving building.
+The southern end tends to be quieter, but swimming is best done along the beach’s northern end near the surf lifesaving building.

 Seaford Beach